Supergirl season 5

 The fifth season of the American television series Supergirl, which is based on the DC Comics character Kara Zor-El / Supergirl, premiered on The CW on October 6, 2019, and consisted of 19 episodes.
 It is set in the Arrowverse, sharing continuity with the other television series of the franchise.
 The season is produced by Berlanti Productions, Warner Bros.
 Television, and DC Entertainment.

 The season was ordered in January 2019, and was originally planned to have 22 episodes, later brought down to 20.
 Filming began that June, and production was shut down in March 2020 due to the COVID-19 pandemic, leaving the season with only 19 episodes.

 Melissa Benoist stars as Kara, with principal cast members Mehcad Brooks, Chyler Leigh, Katie McGrath, Jesse Rath, Nicole Maines, and David Harewood also returning from previous seasons.
-They are joined by Azie Tesfai and Andrea Brooks, who were promoted to the main cast from recurring status in the fourth season, LaMonica Garrett, who previously appeared as a guest actor in the fifth annual Arrowverse crossover and the fifth season, and new cast members Julie Gonzalo and Staz Nair.
+They are joined by Azie Tesfai and Andrea Brooks, who were promoted to the main cast from recurring status in the fourth season, LaMonica Garrett, who previously appeared as a guest in the fifth annual Arrowverse crossover "Elseworlds" and the fifth season, and new additionals Julie Gonzalo and Staz Nair.
 Former series regulars Jeremy Jordan, Chris Wood, Odette Annable, and Sam Witwer return for the series' 100th episode.